Parameter estimation with the current generation of phenomenological waveform models applied to the black hole mergers of GWTC-1: Introduction

-Some limited analysis with models that contain subdominant harmonics has also been performed: Most notably the event GW170729 has been studied with various waveform models \cite{Chatziioannou:2019dsz}, some of which contain subdominant harmonics.
-For the GWTC-1 catalog \cite{LIGOScientific:2018mvr} all binary black hole (BBH) events have been cross-checked with the {\tt RapidPE} algorithm \cite{Pankow:2015cra,Lange:2018pyp} and a waveform bank composed of numerical relativity (NR) simulations supplemented by waveforms from the \NRSur model \cite{Blackman:2017pcm}.
+Some limited analysis with models that contain subdominant harmonics has also been performed: Most notably the event GW170729 has been studied with various waveform models \citep{Chatziioannou:2019dsz}, some of which contain subdominant harmonics.
+For the GWTC-1 catalog \citep{LIGOScientific:2018mvr} all BBH events have been cross-checked with the {\tt RapidPE} algorithm \citep{Pankow:2015cra,Lange:2018pyp} and a waveform bank composed of numerical relativity (NR) simulations supplemented by waveforms from the \NRSur model \citep{Blackman:2017pcm}.
 The calibration region of \NRSur is restricted to mass ratios between 1 and 5, and dimensionless spins up to $0.8$.
-For {\tt RapidPE} results no detailed discussion of results has been provided, but the posterior samples have been released publicly \cite{GWTC1_NR_samples}.
-A similar study has been performed also with the {\tt RIFT} code \cite{Lange:2018pyp,Healy:2020jjs}, which like {\tt RapidPE} is based on a likelihood interpolation method, and a catalog of NR waveforms.
-A study of higher modes in GWTC-1 based on likelihood reweighting was presented in ~\cite{Payne:2019wmy}.
+For {\tt RapidPE} results no detailed discussion of results has been provided, but the posterior samples have been released publicly \citep{GWTC1_NR_samples}.
+A similar study has been performed also with the {\tt RIFT} code \citep{Lange:2018pyp,Healy:2020jjs}, which like {\tt RapidPE} is based on a likelihood interpolation method, and a catalog of NR waveforms.
+A study of higher modes, without precession, in GWTC-1 based on the approximate method of likelihood reweighting was presented in \citet{Payne:2019wmy}.